nickmckenney/Building-a-JSON-API/readme.md

 ### Technical Requirements

 - Be built using Express and Mongoose.
-- Have at least 3 models, with at least one relation between two of them.
+- Have at least one model.
 - Have complete CRUD functionality implemented with RESTful routes.
 (You may logically distribute CRUD functionality across models.
 This is only allowed when it does not make sense in the context of your application to have full